isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

 After some thinking, the key insight here turns out that these format strings are nothing more than a sequence of types and text to intersperse between them.
-We can model this in Haskell by keeping a type-level list of `Type`s and `Symbol`s.
-The `Type`s describe parameters, and the `Symbol`s are literal pieces of text to output.
+We can model this in Haskell by keeping a type-level list of `kind:Type`s and `kind:Symbol`s.
+The `kind:Type`s describe parameters, and the `kind:Symbol`s are literal pieces of text to output.